WHAT IS GLAUCOMA TREATMENT?

 WHAT ARE DIFFERENT TYPES OF GLAUCOMA?

-Cataracts are a part of the ageing process but even people in their 40s and 50s have early cataracts due to various reasons which may not affect eyesight immediately but will develop into a severe cataract later in life.
-It's better to consult your doctor when you are not able to see the objects clearly.
+Cataracts are a part of the ageing process, but even people in their 40s and 50s may develop early cataracts due to various reasons.
+While these may not affect eyesight immediately, they can progress into severe cataracts later in life.
+It's advisable to consult your doctor if you experience difficulties in seeing objects.